horizoncd/horizoncd.github.io/docs/user-guide/common-user/application.md

 ---

 ## Applications
-An application is defined as a set of clusters and provide default configurations for the clusters created under it.
+An application is defined as a set of application instances and provide default configurations for the application instances created under it.
 The following features about applications are provide:
-* defining application member roles to provide application and cluster RBAC
+* defining application member roles to provide application and application instance RBAC
 * providing statistics of pipelines
 * providing webhook to notify external systems
 * managing access tokens for the resources that need access to the Horizon CD API